JuliaStochOpt/StochDynamicProgramming.jl/doc/sddp_api.rst

 ^^^^^^^^^^^^^^^^^^

 By default, SDDP handles only continuous controls.
-But a great deal of problem must adress integer or binary controls.
+But a great deal of problem must address integer or binary controls.
 If so, you could specify to SDDP to handle integer controls with this argument:

 - `control_cat` (`Vec{Union{:Cont, :Bin}`): specify if necessary if some controls are binary

 If integer controls are found, then forward passes will be computed ensuring that specified controls are integer whereas these integrity constraints is relaxed during backward passes.
+This is an heuristic not an exact resolution.